speciationgenomics/speciationgenomics.github.io/_pages/fastsimcoal_tutorial.md

 ### Model comparison with Likelihood distributions

 One drawback of the composite likelihoods in model tests based on AIC is that it can overestimate the support for the most likely model if the SNPs are not independent (here they are not LD-pruned).
 Another way to infer if the models are really different and do not just differ because of stochasticity in the likelihood approximation, is to get likelihood distributions for each model.
 This is done by running each model with the best parameter values multple times (ideally about 100 times).
-The likelihoods will differ because fastsimcoal does not compute the likelihood but rather approximate it with simulations.
+The likelihoods will differ because `fastsimcoal` does not compute the likelihood but rather approximates it with simulations.
 If the ranges of likelihoods of two models overlap, it means that they do not differ significantly, i.e. provide an equally good fit to the observed data.

-Let's recompute the likelihood for the best run for the early_geneflow model.
+Let's recompute the likelihood for the best run for the `early_geneflow` model.

 ```shell

 model="early_geneflow"